Cuypers-Wim/squidpipe/README.md

 - `SAMTOOLS_DEPTH`: Computes the depth of coverage across the reference genomes using the filtered BAM files.
 - `DEPTH_OF_COVERAGE`: Analyzes the depth of coverage data to calculate coverage statistics, outputting the results in CSV format.
 - `SUBSET_POD5`: Filters POD5 files to retain only the raw signals/squiggles corresponding to the extracted read IDs.

+## Citation

+A publication is currently in preparation.
+In the meantime, please cite the SquiDBase [poster presentation](https://f1000research.com/posters/13-1157).